Paymentsense/Dapper.SimpleLoad/README.md

         }
 ```

-And replace it with something like this:
+And replace them with something more readable and maintainable:

 ```c#
         public MerchantMasterDto GetMerchantByGuid(Guid merchantGuid)